Firebird Home Firebird Documentation Index

 Use the Guardian...

-Guardian is a utility than can run "over the top" of Superserver and restart it if it crashes for any reason.
-If you chose the Classic server, the Guardian option won't appear.
+Guardian is a utility than can run "over the top" of Superserver and restart it, should it crash for any reason.
+If you chose the Classic server, the Guardian option should not appear.
+If it is there and is checked on, you must check it OFF.

-For deployment of Superserver on Win9x, WinME and WinNT 4.0, using Guardian can avoid the situation where the server stops serving and nobody can find the DBA to restart it.
-On other Win32 platforms, you can set the operating system to restart the service instead and not bother with the Guardian.
+For deployment of Superserver on Win9x, WinME and WinNT 4.0, which are unsupported platforms now for Firebird, using Guardian can avoid the situation where the server stops serving and nobody can find the DBA to restart it.
+The Guardian is otherwise more or less obsolete now since, on the supported Windows platforms, you can set the operating system to restart the service instead.

 Service or application?